anud22/myPortfolio/README.md

 Completed web project by accomplishing following tasks -
 * Use of semantic HTML elements and ensuring web accessibilty standards are met
 * Use of advanced CSS features to make web page more interactive, responsive.
+* <a> links get underlined when hovered.
+All project images get little darker and scale out when zoomed.
 * Use of CSS variables, consolidation of selectors to make code more structured and easy to maintain.
 * Tested web page on different screen sizes.
 * Provided links to all of the deployed projects

 ### Screenshot
 ![Image 1](./assets/images/portfolio1.png) ![Image 2](./assets/images/portfolio2.png)